nilswloewen/crux/examples/weather/README.md

 - **Crux Core**: All app logic, state, and effects are in Rust (`shared/`)
 - **FFI Bridge**: `shared_types/` generates Swift (and other) bindings using UniFFI and Crux typegen
 - **iOS App**: SwiftUI app (`iOS/Weather/`) calls into Rust for all business logic
+- **Web Dioxus**: Dioxus app calls into Crux app for all business logic

 See [ARCHITECTURE.md](ARCHITECTURE.md) for a detailed breakdown.